kevgo/text-runner/README.md

 </a>

-The class `createFile` tells TutorialRunner that this block is supposed to create a file.
+The class `createFile` tells TextRunner that this block is supposed to create a file.
 It takes the filename and content to create from the text inside this block (not metadata, but the same text the user sees), and creates the file in the current working directory.
 Text outside of `<a>` tags is ignored.

-You execute TutorialRunner by by calling `tut-run` on the command line.
+You execute TextRunner by by calling `text-run` on the command line.

 ## Built-in Actions

-Tutorial Runner provides a number of built-in actions for activities typically performed in software programming tutorials.
+TextRunner provides built-in actions for activities typically performed in software documentation.

 #### Filesystem